FeloRinth/FeloRinth/README.md

 ### Available file extensions (Also used in Auto-updater)
 - `.msi` format for Windows OS system _(Supported popular latest versions of Microsoft Windows)_
-- `.dmg` format for MacOS system _(Works on Macos Sonoma, but it should be works on older OS builds)_
+- `.dmg` format for MacOS system _(Works on Macos Ventura / Sonoma, but it should be works on older OS builds)_
-- `.deb` format for Linux OS systems _(Since there are quite a few distributions, we do not guarantee full support for these systems, however, on Unix systems it should run normally)_
+- `.deb` format for Linux OS systems _(Since there are quite a few distributions, we do not guarantee

 ### Additional information about installation subject
 - Builds in releases that are signed with the prefix `DEV_BUILD__{name when building the project}` means that this build is for development and may contain errors, we recommend downloading the archives. `zip`, as they are the final versions.